houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 * Lights app/light playground with strobe, target selection, rate, constant LED, constant 3.3 V laser and preset patterns;
 * Kid mode locked to channel 1, can be exited with holding OK for 2 seconds.

-Below screenshots are taken directly from the real OLED of walkie-talkie, not from the simulator.
-They show current firmware UI running on the hardware.

 <p align="center">
   <img src="Assets/PTT%20home%20screen%20GUI.png" alt="Real OLED PTT home screen GUI" width="420">